bazel-contrib/rules_cuda/README.md

 - `cuda_library`: Can be used to compile and create static library for CUDA kernel code.
 The resulting targets can be consumed by [C/C++ Rules](https://bazel.build/reference/be/c-cpp#rules).
 - `cuda_objects`: If you don't understand what _device link_ means, you must never use it.
-This rule produce incomplete object files that can only be consumed by `cuda_library`.
+This rule produces incomplete object files that can only be consumed by `cuda_library`.
 It is created for relocatable device code and device link time optimization source files.

 ### Flags